 Menstrual disorders is an umbrella term used to describe a range of symptoms that can accompany a woman’s menstrual cycle.
-Whilst most women experience some kind of discomfort during their cycle, for others crippling menstrual cramps or a missed and irregular periods can start to affect quality of life
+Whilst many women experience some kind of discomfort during their cycle, for some, the crippling menstrual cramps, irregular periods and poor mental health that accompanies the monthly hormonal shifts can have a detrimental effect on quality of life.

 - Menstrual cramps